-Preheat oven to 350ºF.
-Prepare an 8 1/2- by 4 1/2-inch loaf pan by greasing it or lining it with parchment paper (allowing an overhang on sides).
+- Preheat oven to 350ºF.
+Prepare an 9×5-inch metal loaf pan by greasing it or lining it with parchment paper (allowing an overhang on sides).

-In a large bowl, whisk together flour, sugar, baking soda, salt and spices.
+- In a large bowl, whisk together flour, granulated sugar, baking soda, baking powder, salt and spices.

-In a separate bowl, whisk together pumpkin puree, yogurt, melted butter and egg.
+- In a separate bowl, whisk together pumpkin puree, brown sugar, buttermilk, oil and egg.

-Using a rubber spatula, scrape the pumpkin mixture into the flour mixture and gently fold it in until just combined.
+- Using your largest rubber spatula, scrape the pumpkin mixture into the flour mixture and gently fold it in until just combined.
 A few floury streaks are fine – do not overmix.

-Scrape batter into prepared loaf pan and smooth out the top.
-Bake in centre of oven for 55-65 minutes, until internal temperature reaches 190ºF when tested in several spots in the loaf (or top springs back when gently pressed in the middle.
-Cool completely on a wire rack before icing.
+- Scrape batter into prepared loaf pan and smooth out the top.
+Bake in centre of oven for 55-65 minutes, until internal temperature reaches 190ºF when tested in several spots in the loaf (or top springs back when gently pressed in the middle/tester comes out clean – but a thermometer is most reliable).